alexanderduring/notes/git/branching-model.md

 ### Finishing a release branch ###

+First the release branch is merged back into `master` and tagged for deployment.

     $ git checkout master

     $ git merge --no-ff release-1.2.0

     $ git tag -a 1.2.0

+Second the changes made on the release branch need to be merged back into `develop`.

+    $ git checkout develop

+    $ git merge --no-ff release-1.2.0

+Now the release branch should be removed.

+    $ git branch -d release-1.2.0